aliarslan-cs/nginx-proxy/README.md

 # nginx-proxy

-A running example of [soheilhy/nginxproxy.md](https://gist.github.com/soheilhy/8b94347ff8336d971ad0) using dockers.
+A running example of [soheilhy/nginxproxy.md](https://gist.github.com/soheilhy/8b94347ff8336d971ad0) using nginx docker image.

 You only need to update `server-list.conf` to make nginx work as a proxy server.